 Goalkeeper Jordyn Bloomer is also back, having signed her own contract through 2028 last season.
 Bloomer stepped up as the starting goalkeeper after teammate Katie Lund suffered an injury.
 She ended the 2025 season with 83 saves, including three penalty kick stops, and also became the first goalkeeper to save multiple penalty kicks in August, when she made two saves against the Orlando Pride.

-Your business can reach over 3 million women’s sports fans every month!
+Your business can reach women’s sports fans who share your passion!

 Natalie Mitchell is part of Racing’s future